Mufalta/Rakamin-KF-Analytics/README.md

 - **Geo Maps** 🗺️: To visualize the distribution of transactions, net sales and net profit across different locations.
 - **Tables & Scorecards** 📊: To highlight key metrics like total revenue, net profit, and transactions.

-By leveraging **Google Looker Studio**, I can gain deeper insights into **Kimia Farma's business performance**, enabling data-driven decision-making. 🎯
+By leveraging Google Looker Studio, I can gain deeper insights into Kimia Farma's business performance, enabling **data-driven decision-making**. 🎯

 # 📑 The Analysis